AWilliamsIT/ElkStack/README.md

 The playbook implements the following tasks:
 - Install docker.io and python3-pip using the apt module
-- ...run the playbook
+- run the playbook
-- ...nano into hosts file and add the IP of the elk vm
+- nano into hosts file and add the IP of the elk vm
 - then create playbook to configure elk server and run playbook

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.